 Faculty Research Groups

-The faculty here at UMass Lowell are very active in research.
+The faculty at UMass Lowell are very active in research.
 Those with similar interests form groups, who meet to discuss areas of research.
-For more information on each group, including who is involved, associated research labs, and what kinds of topics the group is involved in, click the links below.
+For more information on the Faculty Research Groups, including who is involved, associated research labs, and what kinds of topics the group is involved in, click the links below.

 Research Labs

-Many faculty members direct research labs here at UMass Lowell, where they employ students to help them carry out their research.
-For more information on each group, including who runs the lab, what kind of research the lab does, and how to get involved, click the links below.
+Many faculty members direct Research Labs at UMass Lowell, where they employ students to help them carry out their research.

 Research Facilities

-Some faculty members additionally run facilities that are located off campus, but are still associated with the university.
+Some faculty members additionally run Research Facilities that are located off campus, but are still associated with the university.
 To learn more and get involved, click the links below.